weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

     **Administrator** with a password of **Pa55w.rd**.

-2. In your **Edge browser**, you should have the two **Exchange admin center** (EAC) tabs open from the earlier task in this exercise – one for the on-premises EAC and one for the EAC for Exchange Online.
+2. In your **Edge browser**, you should have the two **Exchange admin center** (EAC) tabs open from the earlier tasks in this exercise – one for the on-premises EAC and one for the EAC for Exchange Online.

     -   One EAC tab should be titled **send connectors – Microsoft Exchange.**